Tunahanyrd/printer_wizard/README.md

 # Universal Printer Wizard
+> note: this repo is a project for our blog. [read](https://funeralcs.com/posts/vibe-coding/)

 A smart printer discovery and configuration tool for Linux systems using CUPS.
 Automatically detects network printers with minimal user intervention.